 Due to the requirements of the EU state aid rules, shareholders and subordinated debt holders have to participate in the burden sharing to limit the amount of state recapitalisations to the minimum necessary.
-In the case of the three biggest banks (NLB, NKBM and Abanka), cancellation of the existing shares in the amount of ε 335 million and a complete write off of subordinated debt in the amount of ε 426 million has been performed.
-In addition, Probanka and Factor banka, which were in the process of winding-down, had their shares cancelled and wrote down subordinated instruments in the total amount of ε 64 million.
+In the case of the three biggest banks (NLB, NKBM and Abanka), cancellation of the existing shares in the amount of €355 million and a complete write off of subordinated debt in the amount of €426 million has been performed.
+In addition, Probanka and Factor banka, which were in the process of winding-down, had their shares cancelled and wrote down subordinated instruments in the total amount of €64 million.
 Beneficiaries of deposits and non-subordinated debt were excluded from such requirements.

 With respect to resolution measures adopted relating to failing banks, the 2006 Banking Act contained provisions which denied affected shareholders and subordinated creditors the right to challenge the cancellation of shares and write-offs of subordinated debt instruments (also known as "bail-in") in court, leaving civil claims for damages against the Bank of Slovenia as their only remedy.
-Nevertheless, certain affected shareholders and subordinated creditors initiated administrative court proceedings seeking, among other things, the annulment of the decision of the Bank of Slovenia on the bail-in of NLB, NKBM, Abanka, Factor banka and Probanka contending a breach of their constitutional rights.
-Some affected creditors and shareholders also directly initiated proceedings at the Constitutional Court arguing that several provisions of the 2006 Banking Act were unconstitutional.
-Some of the courts dealing with these cases, including in one case, the Supreme Court of the Republic of Slovenia, expressed doubts regarding the constitutionality of the relevant provisions of the 2006 Banking Act.
-In accordance with the rules of procedure, these courts suspended the proceedings and referred the matters to the Constitutional Court, thus joining the requests for the constitutional review of those provisions submitted by other persons and institutions (see "Monetary and Financial System - Banking Regulation - 2006 Banking Act").
+Nevertheless, certain affected shareholders and subordinated creditors initiated administrative court proceedings, while others directly initiated proceedings at the Constitutional Court, seeking, among other things, the annulment of the decision of the Bank of Slovenia on the bail-in contending a breach of their constitutional rights.
 The Constitutional Court has referred several questions relating to this case to the Court of Justice of the EU which issued its judgment on 19 July 2016.
-By a decision dated 19 October 2016, which became public on 27 October 2016, the Constitutional Court confirmed that the challenged provisions are consistent with the Constitution of the Republic, except for the provision relating to the conditions which must be satisfied for successful claims of the persons affected by the bail-in against the Bank of Slovenia, which the Constitutional Court found to be in breach of the Constitution of the Republic and ordered the National Assembly to amend the legislation within six months after the publication of this decision in order to remedy the breach.
-As the Constitutional Court did not repeal any of the challenged provisions, the Bank of Slovenia's bail-in decisions, such as the decisions to bail-in each of NLB, NKBM, Factor banka and Probanka, remain unaffected by such decision of the Constitutional Court.
-The amendments to the legislation may result in claims by the affected shareholders and subordinated creditors against the Bank of Slovenia in the future, but not against the aforementioned banks.
+By a decision dated 19 October 2016, the Constitutional Court confirmed that the challenged provisions are consistent with the Constitution of the Republic, except for the provision relating to the conditions which must be satisfied for successful claims of the persons affected by the bail-in against the Bank of Slovenia, which the Constitutional Court found to be in breach of the Constitution of the Republic and ordered the National Assembly to amend the legislation within six months after the publication of this decision in order to remedy the breach.
+As the Constitutional Court did not repeal any of the challenged provisions, the Bank of Slovenia's bail-in decisions remain unaffected by such decision of the Constitutional Court.
+The amendments to the legislation may result in claims by the affected shareholders and subordinated creditors against the Bank of Slovenia in the future, but not against certain other domestic banks.
+Ten applicants filed applications against the Republic to the European Court of Human Rights in 2014 to 2018 claiming violation of fundamental human rights in the aforementioned bail-in procedures.
+The applicants claim the violation of the right to property (Article 1 of Protocol No. 1 ECHR) and the right to effective judicial protection (Article 13 of the ECHR).
+The Republic prepared a statement of facts and sent it to the ECHR on 15 April 2019.